zalexan1996/TheZachZone/Documentation/The Zach Zone Vault/TheGameZone/Agile/TGZ.Board.md

 - [ ] Game Categories page
 - [ ] Make comments use the current user information
 - [ ] Lock down the CORS settings to just the game static folder
+- [ ] Require authentication for uploading games
+- [ ] Create LOLCODE StarWars
+- [ ] Allow uploading of game images
+- [ ] Allow managing categories in the admin page
+- [ ] Change Tag to be Category on the Upload form
+- [ ] Allow game author to set page colors
+- [ ] Allow game author to edit their game properties

 ## Selected for Development